Yoga in the Park

 As a student of yoga for several years, in 2009, Kristen Leigh completed a 240-hour Classical Hatha Yoga Teacher Training Program with Paul Jerard of Aura Wellness Center and became a Certified Yoga Teacher (CYT-240).
 In 2010, with a vision for outdoor and other unique practice experiences, she launched Sweet Escape Yoga.
 In 2012, Kristen completed the 108-hour Anusara Yoga Immersion program with Gina Minyard of Atlanta Yoga.

 “Yoga is all about balance, mindfulness, and tranquility.
 I love that Yoga, with its attention to breath and alignment, can draw focus away from a busy, chaotic day and toward a calming moment – as one moves the body through poses that require balance and concentration.
 I like teaching others to move in a way that brings awareness of abilities and limitations and encourages peace within them.
 I believe Yoga is best when incorporated into your entire day – not only on the mat, but as you go through life.
 My classes focus on traditional poses with a little flow and variety to keep it fun.”

 Join the Fun!

-Outdoor donation-based yoga classes are held one or two times per month during the warm season.
+Outdoor donation-based yoga classes are held one or two times per month during the warm season of April through October.
 Subscribe to get schedule updates sent directly to your inbox.